MariusTanase/AI-Summarizer/README.md

 7. Enter the URL of the article you want to summarize into the provided input field.

-8. Click on the "Summarize" button.
+8. Click on the "Search" button.

 9. The application will process the article and display the summary on the screen.